TronPixels/TronPixels/README.md

 ## Features

 ### 1. Decentralized Pixel Art Creation
 TronPixels offers a canvas for users to create pixel art directly in their browser.
-This art is stored in a **25x25 grid**, where each pixel is represented by a color and/or structure.
+This art is stored in a **25x25 grid** for now, but we're working on increasing support to **100x100** grids, allowing for more detailed creations.
+Currently, a variety of colors and structures are available, but we’ll be expanding the color palette to support **all types of colors** in the future.

 ### 2. Blockchain-Powered Storage
 Every artwork created on TronPixels is saved on the **BitTorrent Chain (BTTC)**.
 The data includes: